-2.3.7 Marine Debris Action Plan
+2.2.9 Marine Debris Action Plan

 Marine debris is an ongoing global issue and one of the most widespread pollution problems facing the oceans and waterways.
-Marine debris is defined as any persistent solid material that is manufactured or processed and directly or indirectly, intentionally or unintentionally, disposed of or abandoned into the marine environment.
-Plastics, StyrofoamTM, derelict fishing gear and derelict vessels are common types of non-biodegradable debris that litter the marine ecosystems.
+Marine debris is defined as any persistent solid material that is manufactured or processed and directly or indirectly, intentionally or unintentionally, disposed of or abandoned in the marine environment.
+Plastics, derelict fishing gear, Styrofoam[TM], and derelict vessels are common types of nonbiodegradable debris that litter marine ecosystems.

-Marine debris on the shoreline of Maug.
-Photo: NOAA
+Marine debris on Maug shoreline.
+Photo: Angelo Villagomez

-It is not only an unsightly problem; marine debris causes damage to coral reefs and other marine habitats.
-Injuries and deaths of numerous marine mammals and birds are caused ever year by marine debris, either because the animals become entangled in it or mistakenly eat it as prey.
+Marine debris is not just an unsightly problem; it causes damage to coral reefs and other marine habitats.
+Injuries and the deaths of numerous marine mammals and birds are caused ever year by marine debris, either because the animals become entangled in it or mistakenly eat it as food.
 Most marine debris is so small it is not visible floating on the water surface.
-Small suspended pieces are easily ingested by animals in the ocean or on the coast once the debris reaches shore.
-Plastics are especially troublesome because the synthetic material is able to absorb, concentrate, and deliver toxic compounds to animals that ingest them.
+Small, suspended pieces of plastic are easily ingested by animals in the ocean or on the coast once the debris reaches shore.
+Plastics are especially troublesome because the synthetic material can absorb, concentrate, and deliver toxic compounds to the animals that ingest them.
 The map below shows known areas of concern for marine debris on the shores of the West Island of Maug, on the boundary of the Monument and the wildlife conservation reserve.
 Derelict fishing gear is a dominant form of marine debris in the Islands Unit.

-Marine debris is a potential transport mechanism for non-native species and chemical hazards, is a threat to human health and safety, and has economic impacts on navigation, tourism, and marine resources.
+Marine debris is a potential transport mechanism for nonnative species and chemical hazards; a threat to human health and safety; and has economic impacts on navigation, tourism, and marine resources.
 The purpose of the Marine Debris Action Plan is to establish a framework for activities that will reduce the impacts of marine debris within the Monument.
 Physical entanglement in nets and plastic objects threaten marine animals and coral habitats.
-Ingested marine debris, particularly plastics, is found in necropsies performed on birds, turtles, marine mammals, and fish.
+Ingested marine debris, particularly plastics, is found during necropsies performed on birds, turtles, marine mammals, and fish.

-Winds and ocean currents play a dynamic role in circulating marine debris around the globe.
-Once a slowly degrading and highly buoyant item such as a food wrapper or plastic bottle enters the ocean, it can travel hundreds, even thousands of miles along wind and water currents.
-Large ocean current systems that flow around a central point are called gyres.
-Gyres are driven by wind, temperature, and the earth's rotation.
-They circle around huge areas of the ocean following along the continental coastlines.
+Natural disasters, such as typhoons, tropical storms, and tsunamis, have the potential to generate a tremendous amount of marine debris.
+The high winds, heavy rains, storm surge, and flooding associated with these disasters can pull large structures, household articles, and outdoor items into surrounding waters.
+Winds and ocean currents play a dynamic role in circulating debris around the globe.
+Once a slowly degrading and highly buoyant item such as a food wrapper or plastic bottle enters the ocean, it can travel thousands of miles along wind and water currents.
+Large ocean current systems that flow around a central point are called gyres, which circle around huge areas of the ocean following along the continental coastlines.
+The gyres pull debris into one location, often the gyre's center, forming "patches."
+The Great Pacific Garbage Patch spans waters from the West Coast of North America to Japan.
+The patch comprises the Western Garbage Patch, located near Japan, and the Eastern Garbage Patch, located between the U.S. States of Hawai'i and California.

 Since the Monument areas are uninhabited, marine debris found there mainly originates from fishing fleets, maritime transportation, former military activities, and land-based debris from populated areas of neighboring countries.
-Advancing stewardship among members of the commercial and recreational fishing and cruise line industries necessitates the provision of relevant information and incentives.
+Advancing stewardship among members of the commercial and recreational fishing and cruise line industries requires the provision of relevant information and incentives.